leonmavr/leonmavr/README.md

     </td>
     <td style="vertical-align: top;">
       Chip-8 interpreter and emulator able to play old games directly on your terminal.
-Includes a UI with debugger view and customizable presets for each game, as well as toagglable quirks to handle various versions of the interpreter.
+Includes a UI with debugger view and customizable presets for each game.
 No libraries required.
     </td>
   </tr>